 Electronic fee collection - System architecture for vehicle related tolling - Part 1: Reference model (ISO 17573-1:2019)

+From a process point of view the architectural description focuses on toll determination, toll charging, and the associated enforcement measures.
 The actual collection of the toll, i.e. collecting payments, is outside of the scope of this document.

-The architecture in this document is defined with no more details than those required for an overall overview, a common language, an identification of the need for and interactions among other standards, and the drafting of these standards.
+The architecture in this document is defined with no more details than required for an overall overview, a common language, an identification of the need for and interactions among other standards, and the drafting of these standards.

 This document as a whole provides:

-• The enterprise view on the architecture, which is concerned with the purpose, scope and policies governing the activities of the specified system within the organization of which it is a part.
+— the enterprise view on the architecture, which is concerned with the purpose, scope and policies governing the activities of the specified system within the organization of which it is a part;

-• Identification of the provided services by means of action diagrams that underline the needed standardised exchanges
+— identification of the provided services by means of action diagrams that underline the needed standardised exchanges;

 Elektronische Gebührenerhebung - Systemarchitektur für fahrzeugrelevante Maut - Teil 1: Referenzmodell (ISO 17573-1:2019)